 Dyslexia and Hanging Out With Peers

-Imagine your standing with a group of friends and having a rapid conversation.
+Imagine you’re standing with a group of friends and having a rapid conversation.
 Suddenly you inject with, ”The other day my brother did something really funny!
 We were at McDonald’s and he. . . he. . . um. . .whats the word?. . ” Your friends probably don’t have the attention span or the patience to wait for you to find the right word.
 By the time you think of what you want to say the conversation moved on and your story is no longer relevant.

 This can happen to the best of us, but if it happened nearly every time you tried to tell a story or answer a question in school it wouldn’t be funny.